 According to the National Center for Biotechnology Information, "Chamomile tea has been valued as a digestive relaxant and has been used to treat various gastrointestinal disturbances including flatulence, indigestion, diarrhea, anorexia, motion sickness, nausea and vomiting".

-6. Treats Cuts, Wound and Skin Conditions
+6. Treats Cuts, Wounds and Skin Conditions

 Did you know that Chamomile tea has been used by the Romans, Greeks and Egyptians to treat wounds and promote healing?
-This is because the plant Chamomile tea is derived from Matricaria chamomilla L, which has anti inflammatory and antimicrobial properties.
+This is because the plant Chamomile tea is derived from Matricaria chamomilla L, which has anti-inflammatory and antimicrobial properties.
 It also heals skin conditions such as psoriasis and eczema.

 7. Reduces Stress